Chart Color Schemes

 Romsey lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Romsey's population is estimated at around 6,229 as of Feb 2026.
 This reflects an increase of 432 people (7.5%) since the 2021 Census, which reported a population of 5,797 people.
 The change is inferred from the resident population of 6,179 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
 This level of population equates to a density ratio of 76 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Romsey has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Over the past decade, Romsey has demonstrated resilient growth patterns with a compound annual growth rate of 2.8%, outpacing the SA3 area.
+Population growth was primarily driven by natural growth contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to increase by 2,573 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 40.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant increase is forecast for Romsey, with the area expected to increase by 2,563 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 40.3% in total over the 17 years.

 Frequently Asked Questions - Population